 If you made a mistake when using this action, you can correct it on a computer by showing the Move History child list and then using the Edit Move action or by deleting the movement.
 On a mobile device, you can edit or delete it by using the edit button next to the movement in the Animal History action.

 If you are set up (in the Ranch Settings window) so that Herdly automatically creates CCIA events, Herdly will attempt to create a move in event for the animal.
 It will only be successful if you have entered your CCIA account information in the Ranch Settings window, the location has a premise ID associated with it, and the animal has an RFID tag.
+It also must be the animal's most recent move.
+In other words, CCIA events are not created for historically entered moves.
+Finally, a CCIA move in event will not be created if the location the animal is coming from and the new location share the same premise ID.

 When updating exposures, Herdly looks at any cows or bulls that are being moved.
 In this context, an animal is considered a cow only if its status is Current, its gender is Female, it is currently in the breeding pool (based on the Breeding Pool Enter and Exit dates), and its breeding stage is Open or Exposed.
 An animal is only considered a bull if its status is Current, its gender is Male, it is currently in the breeding pool (based on Breeding Pool Enter and Exit dates), and its breeding stage is Active.
 All other animals involved in the move will be ignored.